jLevar/startup/idea.md

 However, the time of payment is randomized to prevent everyone from moving enemy snails off at the last second

 The more snails pulling the crate, the faster it will go.
-However, you can use your money to:
+However, you can use your money to hire beetles that will:

 - Take the other teams' snails out of the race
 - Move the other teams' snails around to pull the crate backward
 - Move the other teams' snails to pull your crate forward
-- Blow up a crate: eliminate a team from the race
+- Blow up a crate, eliminating a team from the race (EXPENSIVE)
-* Moving snails off the lawnmower comes at a much higher cost
+- NOTE: Moving snails off the lawnmower comes at a much higher cost

 Excised Ideas